 What to Bring to the Conference To Maximize the Opportunities

-According to SFWC Director Laurie McLean, you can leave the weighty manuscript at home.
+According to SFWC Director Laurie McLean, you can leave the weighty manuscript at home or on your laptop.

 But do bring your pitches, first pages, a synopsis, and lots of good questions.